List of Louisiana state high school football champions: National championships by school

 Several Louisiana high schools have also won national championships.

 The state of Louisiana itself actually had a direct impact on several early high school national crowns as the Louisiana Sports Association hosted a series of games at Tiger Stadium in Baton Rouge called the "National High School Championship" in 1938 and 1939, the latter of which included an appearance by Louisiana's own Baton Rouge High.
 McKinley had the chance to host a similar national championship game for black schools but, after deciding against participating in the postseason, went to watch the Baton Rouge High game instead.

+Acadiana Christian Athletics of Lafayette and the Louisiana School for the Deaf of Baton Rouge won national titles reserved specifically for homeschooled students and deaf schools respectively.